emeryberger/ASPLOS-2021/PC-meeting-scripts/README.md

 ### Managing a PC meeting over Zoom.

+These scripts were written by Breanna Devore-McDonald and Nicolas van Kempen.

 First steps:

 1. Collect information about time availability via Doodle; save as "Doodle_availability.csv".